NestaMarley/Pitch-deck-/README.md

 ### Slide 5: Market Opportunity
 - **Growing Market:**
-  - Global chatbot market expected to reach $1.34 billion by 2024.
+  - Global chatbot market  to reach $1.34 billion by 2027 and to keep on scaling in the global market.
   - Increasing demand for customer support automation.
 - **Target Audience:**
   - E-commerce platforms, customer service departments, and global businesses.